 The core principles are that everybody has a right to a home.
 Flexible support is provided for as long as needed, whereby housing and support are separated.
 Individuals have choice and control and an active engagement approach is used to support people’s strengths, goals and aspirations.
 Where required, harm-reduction programmes are provided.

-Based on these core principles, we aim to provide eleven specialist-supported, but self-contained, housing units, as illustrated on page 6.
+Based on these core principles, we aim to provide eleven specialist-supported, but self-contained, housing units.
 Tenancies will be awarded non-judgmentally and will be provided for as long as needed to enable clients to transition to more independent living.
 The development will also have communal facilities and a therapy room, further complemented by Trinity’s day-centre services, as required.

 With the cooperation of Winchester City Council and other county-wide stakeholders, the development will be financially viable and sustainable, with running costs met through housing benefit and additional service charges.